SamuelSJames/helpful-scripts/README.md

-Here is the updated `README.md` with Rocky Linux and Debian:

----

 # Helpful Scripts

 Welcome to the **Helpful Scripts** repository!
 This repo contains a collection of bash scripts designed to simplify common installation and maintenance tasks on three popular Linux distributions: Ubuntu, Fedora, and Debian.